gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Tuesday, Dec 20th, 2022

-Since the release of [GitLens 13](https://www.gitkraken.com/blog/gitlens-13), we know how the power of GitLens+ features like the Commit Graph, have been helping supercharge your dev workflow.
+Since the release of [GitLens 13](https://www.gitkraken.com/blog/gitlens-13), we know how the power of GitLens Pro features like the Commit Graph, have been helping supercharge your dev workflow.
 That’s why we’re excited to present GitLens 13.2, with all new (and highly requested) Graph improvements like filtering, to quickly focus on what is most important to you.
 We've also streamlined the Commit Graph interface with a new header bar, providing context and quick access to switch between repositories or branches, and even fetch to keep up to date.
 Get ready to level up your Git game with GitLens 13.2!

 <img src="/wp-content/uploads/gitlens-13.2-hero.png" class="img-responsive center img-bordered">